tarus13/Salesforce-Status-Helper-Chrome/README.md

 - Omni-Channel automation works **only** on `.salesforce.com` and `.force.com` pages.
 Nothing happens anywhere else.
 - The current build targets the **zscalergov** org.
 Commercial (zscaler) case load moved to Genesys Cloud, so the old site selector was removed.
 - Genesys Queue Sync is scoped to this organization's Genesys Cloud domain, and needs a Genesys tab open to have anything to control.
-- Milestone timers only cover cases the extension has actually seen — ones you've opened, or ones picked up by **Pull Case Timers**.
+- Milestone timers only cover cases the extension has actually seen — ones you've opened, or ones picked up by a pull.
+- A pull that runs while the Salesforce tab is hidden may come back empty: Chrome does not draw a hidden tab, so a case can open without ever showing its Milestones panel.
+The extension notices, doesn't count the attempt, and tries again shortly.
+- Muting silences the chime for every status except New.
+Those other statuses still carry real SLAs, so mute is a trade of audible warning for quiet, not a free setting.

 ---

 ## Troubleshooting

 Open Developer Tools with **F12** (or Settings → More Tools → Developer Tools) and type **SFSH** into the console filter box to isolate this extension's logs.
+Every pull reports what it read, what it couldn't, and why it is waiting, so a delayed or skipped pull can be traced from the log alone.

 - For status or case issues, check the **Salesforce tab's** console.
 - For Genesys sync issues, check **both** the Salesforce tab and the Genesys tab.